GinevraLazzeri/project-site-/another-page.md

 ORDER BY ?dressTypeLabel
 ```

-Our query produces 93 results.
+Our query produced 93 results.
 Some of them do not have a literal as a label, but it is not relevant as this query only serves as an inspiration for us to find a type of dress from which to start our searches on ArCo.
 These below are some of the results produced (among which we also find "cocktail dress").
 See results [at this link](https://w.wiki/A5kR)

 ![Results_wikidata](/immagini_markdown/Results_wikidata.png)